 Wade College Student Association

-The Wade College Student Association (WCSA) is a professional student organization which helps to broaden students' interest and knowledge of the world of merchandising, design, and technology.
-WCSA provides an in-depth view of exciting professional opportunities in the merchandising, design, and technology fields.
-Membership is open to all students interested in fashion design and product development, interior design, and marketing and management.
-Each trimester, officers are elected to organize and guide the activities of the group.
+The Wade College Student Association (WCSA) is a professional student organization which helps to broaden students' interest and knowledge of the world of business, design, and technology.
+WCSA provides an in-depth view of exciting professional opportunities in the business, design, and technology fields.
+Membership is open to all students interested in fashion design and product development, interior design, marketing and management, visual communication, and information technology.
 WCSA takes learning beyond the classroom through organized activities, such as field trips, guest speakers, special events, career-building workshops, and community service efforts.
-In addition, members are eligible to apply for market job opportunities, internships, and attend the annual Fashion Group International Scholarship Competition.
+In addition, members are eligible to apply for market job opportunities, field experience, and attend the annual Fashion Group International Scholarship Competition.
 Any student wishing to join must take an active role in the group's activities, abide by the set guidelines and procedures of the group, and be in good academic and financial standing with the college.

 Phi Theta Kappa